Gonadotropin deficiency; Secondary hypogonadism

 - Certain medical conditions, such as iron overload

 Kallmann syndrome is an inherited form of HH.
-Some people with this condition also have anosmia (loss of the sense of smell).
+Some people with this condition also lose their sense of smell (anosmia).

 - Lack of growth and sexual development at the standard age for puberty (development may be very late or incomplete)